The Long-Term Effects of Whiplash (If You Don’t Treat It)

 Which is exactly what most patients wanted to avoid in the first place.

-Why this keeps happening to people
+Why does this keep happening to people

 Because the healthcare system teaches you to wait.